 BOTOX Gilbert, AZ

-At Tranquil Waters Med Spa in Gilbert, AZ you should talk to our licensed, trained, healthcare professional where they will have a detailed discussion with you and will talk through every concern you have until you feel comfortable.
+At Tranquil Waters Med Spa in Gilbert, AZ you should talk to our licensed, trained, healthcare professional where they will have a detailed discussion with you and will talk through every concern you have with BOTOX until you feel comfortable.

 Our Medical Doctor, who is experienced in facial anatomy can determine the right options for you.
 For example, the most widely used procedure for moderate to severe frown lines is neurotoxin injections, a class of prescription medication that has been shown to be effective in many studies.
 Finally, ask for an FDA-approved product such as BOTOX.